bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		fn in-range :: Int32 a -> Int64 b -> Bool

-Assuming `Int32` is a 32-bit number and `Int64` a 64-bit with them having a common base type the function `in-range` actually is a member of `F2` as there exists a type `T` that `a` and `b` can be generalised to.
-If the two types on the other hand do not share a common base type it is not a member of `F2`.
+Assuming `Int32` is a 32-bit number and `Int64` a 64-bit number both derived
+from a common base type then `in-range` is a member of `F2` as a type `T` exists that is a generalisation of both `a` and `b`.
+If on the other hand the two types do not share a common base type `in-range` is not a member of `F2`.
 In such cases it is often easier to consider the tuple equivalent:
 `(Int32, Int64)` would satisfy `(Int, Int)` (if `Int` is the common base type).